ObliviousGmn/Printer-Mods/BoomBox Filter/README.md

 |Super Glue For Magnets|

 ## -+- Acknowledgement
-[PF](https://github.com/Diyshift/3D-Printer/tree/main/Short%20Stack%20Bento%20Filter) Sharing Important Step Files and For inspiring that project
+[PF](https://github.com/Diyshift/3D-Printer/tree/main/Short%20Stack%20Bento%20Filter) Sharing Important Step Files and For inspiring the project

+[MooGoo](https://github.com/oogoom) For being the voice of Reason & Also Testing

 [Whodidyouthink] For Alpha Testing

-[MooGoo] For being the voice of Reason & Also Testing